 , the northwestern-most state in US

 mainland.
 The town is located where the Deschutes River empties into Budd Inlet, an arm of Puget Sound.
 Olympia lies about 60 mi (98 km) southwest from Seattle

 The region was first charted in 1792 by the British Vancouver Expedition.
 The first American settlers didn't arrive until 50 years later.
 They established "New Market," now known as Tumwater.
 The nearby town of Olympia was incorporated in the middle of the 19th century.
 In 1851 Olympia became a customs port of entry.
 Two years later in 1853 Washington Territory was created and Olympia became its capital.

-Today the city has a population of about 50,300 inhabitants (in 2015).
-Thurston County, which includes the cities of Lacey, Olympia (the county seat) and Tumwater, has a population of 269,500.
+Today the city has a growing population of about 52,000 inhabitants (in 2018).
+280,000 people live in Thurston County, which includes the cities of Lacey, Olympia (the county seat) and Tumwater.